-- I.H.
-9. There is ready access to:
+- 1.H.
+9. There is ready access:

 - a.
-First aid expertise.
+At each location.

 - b.
+To:

+- (1) First aid expertise.

-First aid equipment.
+- (2) First aid equipment.

-- c.
-First aid supplies.
+- (3) First aid supplies.

-- d.
-Relevant emergency information on the:
+- (4) Relevant emergency information on the:

-- (1) Persons served.
+- (a) Persons served.

-- (2) Personnel.
+- (b) Personnel.

 It is important to provide a safe setting for the persons served and personnel.
 The adequacy of first aid expertise reflects the needs of the population served and the service setting.
-Necessary emergency resources, including people trained to respond and the location of first aid equipment and supplies, are known and quickly available during program hours.
+Necessary emergency resources, including people trained to respond and the location of first aid equipment and supplies, are known and quickly available during hours of operation.
 First aid supplies are checked for expiration and availability of adequate supply through a systematic process and replenished and replaced as needed.

-9.d.
-The organization has a mechanism in place to ensure that emergency information is kept current on persons served and personnel.
+9.b.(4) The organization has a mechanism in place to ensure that emergency information is kept current on persons served and personnel.